kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

   use, the Certificate should also include a hybrid long-term public key.

-* KEMCiphertext: A key encapsulation against the certificate's long-term public key, which yields an implicitly authenticated shared secret.
+* KEMEncapsulation: A key encapsulation against the certificate's long-term public key, which yields an implicitly authenticated shared secret.

-Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and KEMCiphertext (if requested).
+Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and KEMEncapsulation (if requested).

 Finally, the server and client reply with their explicitly authenticated